 4 Hunting Traits That Beagles Still Have

 Largely thanks to evolution, many species carry their traits well beyond the timeframe that they’ve used them in.
 In other words, most Beagles still retain the hunting instincts they were originally bred for despite being domesticated for companionship.

 For example, Beagles still use three different sounds that extend from their hunting days.
 Barking, baying, and howling are all different calls that a Beagle will do to alert their master of an animal.
 A skilled and experienced hunter will know the difference.

-Baying is a call that Beagles can use to get the attention of their master and other Beagles from the pack.
+Baying is a call that Beagles can use to get the attention of their master and other dogs from the pack.
 However, it’s meant for a more specific purpose when it comes to hunting.

 Most hunting dogs help their humans by tracking and locating the animals.
 Others will chase down the game and corner them in one place while waiting for the humans to get a good shot or arrive.

 Typically, dogs like Beagles will bark intensely at the game and circle around the animal.
 This act is called “baying” and it’s where the loud barking associated with these dogs come from.

-And if you’re curious, check out this YouTube video of what baying in Beagles actually sound like.
+And if you’re curious, check out this YouTube video of a Beagle baying:

 Have you ever noticed that hounds are prone to howling at the sound of ambulance sirens, musical instruments or other high-pitched sounds?
 Well, this type of dog vocalization also comes from hunting.

 Hunting dogs will howl to indicate that the prey has been caught.
 For example, when the Beagle initially corners the game, the dog will let out a howl to alert the owner where he and the animal are.

 The Beagle’s howl is often described as bigger than the dog itself.
 According to owners, they let out a deep and loud howl, which makes him seem much larger than he actually is.

 Today, Beagles howl for many reasons that aren’t necessarily involved with hunting.
 For example, Beagles tend to howl when they’re bored.
 In addition, you can expect to hear a howl when they’re feeling pain or just happy.